 BEST IDEAS WIN is a mediation process developed by our Alternative Law Mediation Results program.
 It is a very interactive and participatory process designed to promote a fair and just result for both sides.
 It requires active participation by the mediator to help the parties to formulate a resolution – if they are unable to do so amongst themselves.
 It is the most successful process in difficult cases and has been used with Fortune 500 companies, the United States Government, non-profits, divorce cases, and plaintiff and defendants’ counsel all across America.

 Facilitative Mediation is a process in which outcome control remains almost entirely in the hands of the parties and counsel.
 The mediator restores communication and helps to create options for resolution by:

 Ensuring that all relevant information is exchanged and heard by the parties

 Transmitting offers and demands

 Evaluative mediation occurs when the mediator creates more structure and injects his or her own view or prediction of the trial outcome.
 It is often used for more difficult cases, where the gap between the parties is large, the issues complex and the stakes high.
 The mediator allows the parties to test the reality of their predicted outcomes by:

-Working to understand thoroughly the parties' factual and legal arguments
+Working to thoroughly understand the parties’ factual and legal arguments

 Providing feedback on the relative merits of claims and defenses